The Assembly of the Most High

 Believers Have a Role in the Story

 Ephesians 2:6 says that Yahuah “raised us up together and made us sit together in the heavenly places in Messiah Yahushua.”
-We are seated with Him — in the very realm where the court operates.
+We are seated with Him—in the very realm where the court operates.
+Ephesians 3:10 tells us that the wisdom of Yahuah is being made known to the heavenly principalities through us.
 We are not spectators.
 We are participants in a heavenly drama that began before creation and continues until Yahushua returns.

 Conclusion

 From Genesis to Revelation, the Bible presents a consistent picture of Yahuah enthroned among a vast assembly of spiritual beings.
-The Hebrew words — sod, ‘edah, mo’ed, elohim, bəney ha’elohim, qədoshim, mal’akim, sarim — paint a world of structure, deliberation, and delegated authority, all under the absolute rule of the Most High.
-The Greek vocabulary — archē, exousia, thronos, kyriotēs, dynamis — carries the same framework forward and reveals what the Messiah accomplished within it.
+The Hebrew words—sod, ‘edah, mo‘ed, elohim, bəney ha’elohim, qədoshim, mal’akim, sarim—paint a world of structure, deliberation, and delegated authority, all under the absolute rule of the Most High.
+The Greek vocabulary of the New Testament—archē, exousia, thronos, kyriotēs, dynamis—carries the same framework forward and reveals what the Messiah accomplished within it.